Alluxio/alluxio-py/tests/README.md

-There are multiple nodes, each node runs multiple python client processes, each process writes a file to Alluxio with the filename in the format `{dst}/{nid}/{cid}`.
+There are multiple nodes, each node runs multiple python client processes, each process writes a file to Alluxio with the filename in the format `{dst}/node_{node_id}/process_{process_id}`.
 `dst` is the root directory containing all written files, it should be the same for all python processes on all nodes.
-`nid` is short for node ID, each node has a unique ID specified by user through `--node` option.
+`node_id` is the unique ID specified by user through `--node` option for each node.
-`cid` is short for client ID, on each node, each python client process is assigned a client ID, consecutively starting from 0 to {nprocess}.
+`process_id` is the consecutive ID from 0 to {nprocess} assigned to python processes on each node.
-So a python client process can be uniquely identified as `(nid, cid)`, which means it runs on the node with ID nid, and it has client ID cid.
+So a python process can be uniquely identified as `(node_id, process_id)`, which means it runs on the node with ID node_id, and its process ID is process_id.

 Example:

 The following command runs 20 iterations of the parallel write task.
 In each iteration, 2 python processes are run concurrently.
-Process 0 writes the local file data/5mb.txt to /alluxio-py-test/1/0 in Alluxio.
+Process 0 writes the local file data/5mb.txt to /alluxio-py-test/node_1/process_0 in Alluxio.
-Process 1 writes the local file data/5mb.txt to /alluxio-py-test/1/1 in Alluxio.
+Process 1 writes the local file data/5mb.txt to /alluxio-py-test/node_1/process_1 in Alluxio.
+The final iteration leaves data behind so that it can be read by the parallel read test.

 ```bash
 ./parallel_write.py \